aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for HTML Parsing while Importing Data**
-This release of Aspose.Cells for .NET API has exposed the ImportTableOptions.IsHtmlString property which directs the API to parse the HTML tags while importing data onto the Worksheet and set the parsed result as cell value.
-Please note, Aspose.Cells APIs already provide the Cell.HtmlString to perform this task for a single cell, however, while importing data in bulk such as from a DataTable, the ImportTableOptions.IsHtmlString property (when set to true) tries to parse all the supported HTML tags and sets the parsed results to the corresponding cells.
+This release of Aspose.Cells for .NET API has exposed the `ImportTableOptions.IsHtmlString` property, which directs the API to parse HTML tags while importing data onto the worksheet and sets the parsed result as the cell value.
+Please note that Aspose.Cells APIs already provide the `Cell.HtmlString` to perform this task for a single cell; however, while importing data in bulk, such as from a DataTable, the `ImportTableOptions.IsHtmlString` property (when set to true) parses all supported HTML tags and sets the parsed results to the corresponding cells.

 Here is the simplest usage scenario.